-1. Acknowledge that shippers-
+1. Acknowledge that shippers:

-a) Are responsible for the performance of their vendors and recommend that they develop a monitoring program of their performance; and, b) Should establish and maintain clear lines of communication with warehouses, transportation companies, and customers and should assume the responsibility as the focal point of information between all entities;
+a) Are responsible for the performance of their vendors and recommend that they develop a monitoring program of their performance;

+b) Should establish and maintain clear lines of communication with warehouses, transportation companies, and customers and should assume the responsibility as the focal point of information between all entities; and c) Should send a Phyto request on every Batch-56 request for their export shipments;

-2. Strongly oppose state or federal legislation that impedes the marketability of cotton or which requires the bonding and/or licensing of cotton merchants as the cost of administering such requirements would be charged to the cost of handling cotton and result in reduced producer income;
+2. Strongly oppose state or federal legislation that impedes the marketability of cotton, or which requires the bonding and/or licensing of cotton merchants as the cost of administering such requirements would be added to the cost of handling cotton and result in reduced producer income;